 - I In a text file, list all the keywords that you want to be automatically syntax-colored.
-Separate each keyword with either a space or a new line. - 2 Choose Tools>Options and select Editor>Setup Files.

-- 3 Select the Use Custom Keyword File option and specify your newly created text file.
-A browse button is available for your convenience. - 4 Select Editor>Colors and Fonts and choose User Keyword from the Syntax Coloring list.
-Specify the font, color, and type style of your choice.
-For more information, see Editor Colors and Fonts options, page 59.
+Separate each keyword with either a space or a new line. - 2 Choose Tools>Options to open the IDE Options dialog box. - 3 Open the Editor>Setup Files category. - 4 Select the Use Custom Keyword File option and specify your newly created text file.
+A browse button is available for your convenience. - 5 Open the Colors and Fonts category and click the Colors button.
+Select User Keyword in the Syntax Coloring list.
+Specify the color and type style of your choice.
+For more information, see Colors and Fonts options, page 47.

-In the editor window, type any of the keywords you listed in your keyword file; see how the keyword is colored according to your specification.
+In the editor window, type any of the keywords you listed in your keyword file-see how the keyword is colored according to your specification.